Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/UserGuide/taxonomy_tagging.md

 1. Click on the magnifying glass to open details (show tag) page
 2. This will automatically transfer you to the tag details page
 3. Click on *List services* to see in which services the same tag is used
-5. Click on *Event Types* to see in which event type the same tag is uses (in this example no event type is associated with the tag just created)
+5. Click on *Event Types* to see in which event type the same tag uses (in this example no event type is associated with the tag just created)
 6. Click on the Edit icon (List tags page) to edit/rename a tag

 {{< blocks/screenshot color="white" image="/images/tag_list_click_loupe_details_roboto.png">}}